by Dave Anthony

 You can see their Hall of Fame induction announcement by Jann Wenner, publisher of Rolling Stone, and the standing ovation featuring musicians such as Tom Morello of Rage Against the Machine, Dave Grohl of the Foo Fighters, John Mayer and Chad Smith of the Red Hot Chili Peppers standing and clapping along with the thousands in attendance.

-While the critics may not have appreciated Rush, fellow musicians certainly did, as evidenced by Sam’s documentary (INSERT LINK TO RUSH EPISODE).
+While the critics may not have appreciated Rush, fellow musicians certainly did, as evidenced by Sam’s documentary.
 At the Hall of Fame induction, Foo’s vocalist and guitarist Dave Grohl and drummer Taylor Hawkins do a hilarious introduction speech for Rush, at once describing their career, musicianship, achievements and eccentricities into one rollicking tale.

 As part of the Hall induction, the Foos do an incredible impersonation of early 70s Rush, complete with wigs and kimonos, performing 2112: Overture and The Temples of Syrinx.
 Get your air guitar and drums ready for some dual playing by Rush members and the Foos.